wantedly/gcpc/README.md

 By using interceptors, you can add some functionality to the publisher.

-For example, by adding `LogInterceptor` as below, you can add a logging feature.
+For example, you can add logging functionality by adding `LogInterceptor` as shown below.

 ```ruby
 class LogInterceptor < Gcpc::Publisher::BaseInterceptor